How To: Get (and Fill) More Job Orders

 1) Step up your marketing efforts

-Relationships are still the most important asset for your recruitment agency, but technology has opened up various other outlets for attracting new clients.
+Relationships are still the most important asset for your staffing firm, but technology has opened up various other outlets for attracting new clients.
 Your website presence, rankings on search engines, and social media presence are potential ways to win over new clients and get more job orders.

 “It used to be exclusively about having relationships or keeping the same clients.
 Now, every single day we work with new clients who find us through Google,” says Michael Reichwald, President of Yorkson Legal.

-Most recruitment agencies don’t have a marketing leader in their organisation, but a marketing presence can make an enormous difference.
+Most staffing firms don’t have a marketing leader in their organization, but a marketing presence can make an enormous difference.

 2) Ask for referrals